Payment & Security

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.

-##SHAREDCONTENT[PRODUCT_OPTIONS_MIN_QTY_BOLD]## Image is for illustrative purposes and is not to scale.
+Cable tray is not included.
+Image is for illustrative purposes and is not to scale.
 Color shown is not a representation of the product ordered.
+Stock color is Chrome.

 Wire Cable Tray Cover